percona/psmdb-docs/docs/install/source-fips.md

 ### Prepare the build environment

 1. Create the folder where all build actions take place.
-For the steps below we use the `/tmp/psmdb/test` folder.
+For the steps below we use the `/tmp/Percona Server for MongoDB/test` folder.
 2. Navigate to the build folder and download the build script.
 Replace the `<tag>` placeholder with the required version of Percona Server for MongoDB:

     ```{.bash data-prompt="$"}
-    $ wget https://raw.githubusercontent.com/percona/percona-server-mongodb/psmdb-<tag>/percona-packaging/scripts/psmdb_builder.sh -O psmdb_builder.sh
+    $ wget https://raw.githubusercontent.com/percona/percona-server-mongodb/Percona Server for MongoDB-<tag>/percona-packaging/scripts/Percona Server for MongoDB_builder.sh -O Percona Server for MongoDB_builder.sh
     ```

 ### Build steps